10 Reasons Why Scroll Saw Blades Break

 4. Too Much Side Pressure on the Blade

-This is similar to the “hogging the wood” category; however it is a little different so I decided that it’s important enough to have on its own section.
+This is similar to the “hogging the wood” category; however, it is a little different so I think that it’s important enough to have its own section.

-Some times a scroller will inadvertently push to one side or the other in order to try to stay on the line.
+Sometimes a scroller will inadvertently push to one side or the other to try to stay on the line.
 This seems to happen more often when cutting on a curve.
-This can cause the blade to get hot and once it gets hot, it will become dull pretty quick.
+This can cause the blade to get hot and once it gets hot, it will become dull pretty quickly.
 Also, the blade will twist or bow causing it to break.
 It will create a bevel or burn to your project as well.

-With my scroll saw, I had a tendency to push more to the left.
+With my scroll saw, I have a tendency to push more to the left.

 How Can I Prevent This?